Style: Styles of Writing

 to a friend or making a statement to the police, but it is no less intelligible for that.
 The author uses natural, everyday words, including slang (hung

-, weird-looking), and allows the reader to identify with the narrating character by the authenticity of her speech and the use of the first person
+around, weird-looking), and allows the reader to identify with the narrating character by the authenticity of her speech and the use of the first person

 we.
 First-person narrative, in fact, is usually written informally because this is how most people speak.